7 Fun Things to Do at Yaquina Head Outstanding Natural Area

 Harbor seal mom and pup

 Harbor seals are frequent visitors to Yaquina Head Outstanding Natural Area and are much easier to spot (and photograph) than whales.
-Look for them hunting out in the water and lounging on rocky haulouts surrounding the headland.
+Look for them hunting out in the water and lounging on rocky haulouts around the headland.
 Looking down from the lighthouse viewpoint toward Cobble Beach is a good place to see them.
 In late spring and early summer, look for mothers with young pups.
 You may see them nursing on the rocks.

 Seal swims near Cobble Beach